19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Offences by officers

-332\.—(1) Any person, being an officer of an approved holding company, a securities exchange, a futures exchange, a recognised market operator, a designated clearing house, or a holder of a capital markets services licence to carry on business in any regulated activity, who fails to take all reasonable steps to secure —
+332\.—(1) Any person, being an officer of an approved holding company, a securities exchange, a futures exchange, a recognised market operator, a licensed trade repository, a licensed foreign trade repository, an approved clearing house, a recognised clearing house or a holder of a capital markets services licence to carry on business in any regulated activity, who fails to take all reasonable steps to secure —

 (a) compliance with any provision of this Act; or